kbx81/RGBBinaryClock/src/README.md

  that if you do so, it may be necessary to tweak some paths in the Makefile(s), but otherwise things should work without much trouble.
 You'll also (of course) need a (gcc) compiler to build the code base.
-(At the time of this writing, I've been building it with gcc on macOS High Sierra.)
+(At the time of this writing, I've been building it with gcc on macOS Mojave and High Sierra.)

 The STM32F072 microcontroller is a rich device with a lot of peripherals.
 Many of these peripherals are leveraged in the code to enable it work as efficiently